Seventh Day Baptists

-Seventh Day Baptists are Baptists who observe the Sabbath as the seventh day of the week, Saturday, as a holy day to God.
-They adopt a covenant Baptist theology, based on the concept of regenerated society, conscious baptism of believers by immersion, congregational government and the scriptural basis of opinion and practice.
+Seventh Day Baptists are Baptists who observe the Sabbath in the seventh day of the week, Saturday, as a holy day to God.
+They adopt a theology common to Baptists, profess the Bible as the only infallible rule of faith and practice, perform the baptism of believers by immersion, and believe in the autonomy of the local church.
 They profess a statement of faith instituted on fundamental precepts of belief.
 Seventh Day Baptists rest on Saturday as a sign of obedience in a covenant relationship with God and not as a condition of salvation.

-There are countless accounts in the history of Christians who kept the seventh day of the week as a day of rest and worship to God as instituted by God in the creation of the world, affirmed as a fourth commandment and reaffirmed in the teaching and example of Jesus and the Apostles.
-In contrast to this, it is known that most Christians and churches in history have chosen to rest on Sunday instead of Saturday.
-However, there are reports of Sabbath keeping in different parts of the world, including an entire nation that rested on the Saturday.
-The first Christians who adopted Baptist doctrine and kept the seventh day dates back to the middle of the 17th century in England.
+Most Christians and churches in history made Sunday their principal day of rest instead of Saturday.
+Nevertheless, there are countless accounts in the history of Christians who resisted that innovation and preserved the seventh day of the week as a day of rest and worship to God as instituted by God in the creation of the world, affirmed as a fourth commandment and reaffirmed in the teaching and example of Jesus and the Apostles.
+There are reports of Sabbath keeping in different parts of the world.
+In England, the first Baptists to keep the seventh day only appears in middle of the 17th century, and it was not the mainstream belief.

-They are made up of churches all over the world, with over 520 churches and approximately 45,000 members, having constant interaction among themselves through conferences in each country and through the Seventh Day Baptist World Federation.
-In general, federations maintains good relations with other Baptist churches and Protestant denominations as well as establishing links with other Christian institutions and unions worldwide.
+Seventh Day Baptists consist of churches all over the world, with over 520 churches and at least 45,000 members.
+Many have constant interaction among themselves through conferences in each country and through the Seventh Day Baptist World Federation.
+Other groups are independent.
+In general, federations maintain good relations with other Baptist churches and Protestant denominations as well as establishing links with other Christian institutions and unions worldwide.

 History

-Seventh Day Baptists date back to the 17th century dissent movement in England, in which many saw no hope of further reforming the Church of England and withdrew to form other congregations.
-Among these congregations were the congregation in Gainsborough whose leaders were John Smyth and Thomas Helwys.
-In 1607, the congregation left England and went to the Netherlands, where they were influenced by Anabaptist doctrines through the Mennonites.
-Soon Smyth concluded that children should not be baptized because there is no biblical account of children's baptisms and Jesus Christ ordered instruction and, only afterwards, baptism.
-The Smyth congregation in Amsterdam founded in 1609 is considered the first Baptist church.
-Two years later, the church was divided, and some members returned with Helwys to England, establishing a church in London.
+English Baptists date back to the early 17th century Puritan Nonconformism, in which many did not conform to the Church of England and formed other churches.
+Among these congregations were the Gainsborough church whose leaders were John Smyth and Thomas Helwys.
+In 1608, they left England in exile and went to the Netherlands.
+Soon, the congregation concluded that infants should not be baptized because of the lack of biblical and apostolical support.
+The exiled English church in Amsterdam became what is considered the first Baptist church.
+Two years later, Helwys expelled Smyth and returned with some of the supporters to England, reestablishing the church in London.
 From there, Baptist practices and teachings spread throughout the country.
+However, they observed the Sabbath in the first day of the week.